 At the port-of-entry, an INS inspector will check the I-94 and your travel documents and stamp your passport and Form I-20 to indicate the entry date, location, non-immigrant classification and length of authorized stay.
 The INS inspector will return to the Form I-20.
 The I-94 will be attached to your passport.

 The officer at the port-of-entry will report your arrival to SEVIS.
-Clark State Community College will receive that report.
+Clark State College will receive that report.
 You should plan to report to Clark State by the arrival date on your I-20.